 - Super White Powder

-1. Knead the Black fondant on a clean, dry surface until pliable.
+Knead the Jet Black icing on a clean, dry surface until pliable.
 Dust surface with a little icing sugar if required then roll out to your desired thickness.

-3. Brush the front of the biscuit with apricot jam and place the Black fondant cut out on to the prepared biscuit.
+Brush the front of the biscuit with apricot jam and place the Jet Black icing cut out to the prepared biscuit.
 Lightly press down using your smoother.

-5. Once all biscuits are covered with the Black fondant, set to one side and allow to dry overnight.
+Once all biscuits are covered with the Jet Black icing, set to one side and allow to dry overnight.
 This will give you a good base to paint onto in the morning.

-- This technique can be used to decorate the other shaped biscuits, for example an apple shape, as thank you present for a teacher.
+This technique can be used to decorate the other shaped biscuits, for example an apple shape.
+A thank you present for a teacher.